scivision/cmake-patch-file/README.md

 then use add_dependencies() from the other targets to the target in the patch directory.

 We show a non-basic case where we have a header file to patch, showing how to prepend include directories.
-Compilers will prioritize include directories left-to-right.
+Compilers prioritize include directories left-to-right.

-On Windows we assume that Git Bash is installed and look there for Patch.
-This is much simpler and more reliable than prior methods of using MSYS2 or WSL.
+`git apply` avoids numerous pitfalls experienced with GNU Patch.

 ## Advanced example